TuftsBCB/RegDiffusion/docs/quick_tour.md

 ### Step 2.
 Visualize the local network around the selected gene

 The `visualize_local_neighborhood` method of an `GRN` object extracts the 2-hop top-k neighborhood around a selected gene and visualize it using `pyvis`/`vis.js`.
 The default `k` here is 20.
 However, in cases when the regulatory relationships are strong and bidirectional, `k=20` only gives a very simple network.
 You may increase the magnitude of `k` to find some meaningful results to you.
+Keep in mind that, if your `k` is too small, you won't be able to see some relatively strong links.

 ```python